How To Prepare and Pack a Computer For Moving

 Transporting Computers

 For a long-distance move, the options for transporting a computer are more limited.
 One option is moving it in a truck with other household belongings.
 Alternatively, if the computer is required for professional or personal use while moving, it can be carried as a carry-on item on an aircraft.
-In this instance, just ensure that it matches the airline's size and weight requirements for carry-on luggage.
+In this instance, ensure it matches the airline's size and weight requirements for carry-on luggage.

 Insurance and Warranty Considerations